Quantum electrodynamic description of ionization of the neutral hydrogen molecule: Introduction

-In this work, we employ a tailored QED model to investigate the ionization dynamics of a hydrogen molecule, described by the Lindblad master equation.
+In this work, we employ a tailored QED model described by the Lindblad master equation to investigate the ionization dynamics of a hydrogen molecule.
+This model is an extension of our previous association--dissociation model of the neutral hydrogen molecule \cite{Miao2023, MiaoOzhigov2023}.
 Our study systematically explores the system's behavior across three distinct regimes: the coherent, unitary evolution of a closed system; the dissipative dynamics of an open system with particle loss; and the more complex scenario involving the influx of particles.
-We meticulously analyze the roles of different dissipation channels --- for photons, electrons, and phonons --- and their impact on the formation of the hydrogen molecular cation ($\rm{H}_2^+$).
+We meticulously analyze the roles of different dissipation channels --- for photons, electrons, and phonons --- and their impact on the formation of the hydrogen molecular cation ($\mathrm{H}_2^+$).
 Furthermore, we extend our model to incorporate a built-in anode, providing a novel perspective on the competition between electron escape and molecular stabilization.

-Our results delineate the system's inherent propensity to form the $\rm{H}_2$, identify key dissipation parameters that either promote or suppress ionization, and reveal how initial quantum state preparation dictates the final outcome.
+Our results delineate the system's inherent propensity to form $\mathrm{H}_2$, identify key dissipation parameters that either promote or suppress ionization, and reveal how initial quantum state preparation dictates the final outcome.
 By bridging coherent dynamics, dissipative processes, and external driving, this work offers a unified picture of hydrogen molecule ionization, providing insights that could inform experiments in quantum optics and the control of chemical reactions at the quantum level.
+A comprehensive list of symbols, abbreviations, and notation used throughout this paper is provided in the Appx. \ref{appxsec:List}.